Want to post a volunteer opportunity? Click HERE.

 In 2013, United Way of York County was selected as a national pilot site for the Service Enterprise Initiative.
 Nonprofits that effectively leverage the skills and talents of community members into their core operations are known as “Service Enterprises.”
 Research conducted by TCC Group, a national program evaluation firm, demonstrates that Service Enterprises are more adaptable, sustainable and capable of scaling their impact in comparison to peer organizations and, as a result, are able to do more to deliver on the social mission of their organization.

-Want to be part of the innovative group?
+Want to be part of a Service Enterprise Cohort?
+Learn More HERE.

-Through the journey of becoming a Service Enterprise, your nonprofit will access innovative training and consulting that will guide your staff and board through a change management process to more effectively engage volunteers.
+Through the journey of becoming a Service Enterprise, your organization will access innovative training and consulting that will guide your staff and board through a change management process to more effectively engage volunteers.

-United Way of York County will provide your organization with:
+United Way of York County and certified Service Enterprise trainers will provide your organization with:

 · A thorough assessment of your existing organizational community engagement practices;